aviral-batra/obsidian-power-search/README.md

 - have stripped and highlighted section as toggle and then the original html as the expand content under the toggle
 - allow typos?
 - Allow selection of search results themselves to search for more notes (see other siac functionality)
-- fix image error console and in cards
+- fix image error console
 - make general index creator accessible by api to allow others to add their own searchable content to the index
 - anki css for notes (override plugin css? + make this an option?)
 - use svelte components?
 - integration with obsidian to anki? i.e. find the note using the id (not necessary due to obsidian link?)
 - refresh index command? + option to not debounced refresh index on each search
-- render maths eqns
+- set min search debounce timeout to be equal to an arbitrary large search + rendering time rounded up to the nearest hundred + 100 so that another search is not started while the previous one is being rendered/add a variable which states the search is still going on and don't let a new search start if this variable is true